 Scott M. Weber

-Scott M. Weber is a French and American specialist in peacebuilding and conflict prevention and is the President of Interpeace, an international organization for peacebuilding.
+Scott M. Weber is a French and American specialist in peacebuilding and conflict prevention and was the President of Interpeace, an international organization for peacebuilding.

 Initially created by the United Nations in 1994 and headquartered in Geneva, Switzerland, Interpeace, supports locally-led peacebuilding initiatives in more than 21 countries in Central America, Africa, Europe, the Middle East and Asia.
 In January 2018, Interpeace was officially recognized as an international entity by the Swiss Federal Council of Government Ministers.
 This acknowledgement reaffirms the important role played by the organization in peace processes worldwide.